flyteorg/flyte/rsts/deployment/multicluster.rst

   As described in the `Architecture Overview <https://docs.flyte.org/en/latest/concepts/architecture.html>`_, the Flyte ``Control Plane`` sends workflows off to the ``Data Plane`` for execution.
 The data plane fulfills these workflows by launching pods in Kubernetes.

 Often, the total compute needs could exceed the limits of a single Kubernetes cluster.
-To address this, you can deploy the data plane to several isolated Kubernetes clusters.
+You can deploy the data plane to several isolated Kubernetes clusters to address this.
 The control plane (FlyteAdmin) can be configured to load-balance workflows across these isolated data planes, protecting you from failure in a single Kubernetes cluster increasing scalability.

 To achieve this, first, you have to create additional Kubernetes clusters.